BIOC 3620 Experiental Learning

 To register in BIOC 3620:

-3. The BIOC 3620 course coordinator will then put in the override to enable you to register for the class.
+4. If the form is approved, the BIOC 3620 course coordinator will then put in an override to enable you to register for the class.
 This typically happens late in the fall term and prospective supervisors may make acceptance contingent on a student’s successful completion of one of the fall BIOC 3000-level courses (i.e. BIOC 3400 or BIOC 3700).
-If you have registered for 5 other courses for the winter term, do not drop one until the coordinator has given permission for you to register for BIOC 3620.
+If you have registered for 5 other courses for the winter term, do not drop one until the coordinator has given you permission to register for BIOC 3620.

-4. Please feel free to arrange an appointment to meet with the course coordinator if you want more information about the course.
+5. Please feel free to arrange an appointment to meet with the course coordinator if you would like more information about the course.

 Questions?